Erste Allgemeine Verunsicherung: Style

 Their songs are mostly comical and weird in nature, but the lyrics contain hints of social criticism as well.
 For example, "Cinderella" (1994) is one of their "fun" songs, in which they tell the tale of Cinderella in a funny way: "Sie schlief im Kohlenkeller, trotzdem war sie bettelarm, weil sie von der vielen Kohle, die da lag, zu wenig nahm" ("She slept in the coal cellar, but she was dirt-poor, because she didn't take much of the plentiful coal that lay there").
 The word "Kohle" ("coal") is a colloquial word for money in German.

 More critical lyrics can be seen in the song "Burli" (1987), which tells the story of a boy born shortly after the Chernobyl accident in an exaggerated and humorous way: "Herr Anton hat ein Häuschen mit einem Gartenzwerg und davor, da steht ein Kernkraftwerk.
 Da gab es eines Tages eine kleine Havarie, die Tomaten war'n so groß wie nie…" ("Mr. Anton has a small house with a garden gnome, and nearby there's a nuclear power plant.
 One day there was a small accident - the tomatoes were bigger than ever before…").
 Both "Burli" and the song "Afrika" led radio stations to boycott the band.

 The band is known for open statements against political extremism especially on the right ("bacillus nationalis") and was sued by prominent politicians of the political right like Kurt Waldheim for drawing attention to his past in the 3rd Reich and Jörg Haider, then-head of the right-leaning FPÖ.
 Songs on this topic include e.g. "Eierkopf-Rudi" or "Wir marschieren".

 Members

 Deaths of members

 In February 1981, group member Walter Hammerl (b.
 1952) committed suicide by hanging.
 He had attempted suicide before.
 He was a close friend of Klaus Eberhartinger, who took over his duties.
 Bandmate Thomas Spitzer commented that it was worrying how the band got on and felt so close to Walter Hammerl, but without actually knowing him.
 Hammerl had mainly done managing and stage directing work for the band, however he did sing on a few tracks.

-In May 2012, former group member Andy Töfferl died of a heart attack at the age of 56 years.
+On May 5, 2012, former keyboard player Andy Töfferl died of a heart attack at the age of 56 years.

-In July 2017, former singer Wilfried Scheutz died after a short battle with cancer at the age of 67 years.
+On July 16, 2017, former singer Wilfried Scheutz died after a short battle with cancer at the age of 67 years.

+At the end of July 2023, former drummer and founding member Anders Stenmo died at the age of 67 years for unknown reasons.